Javahound/BeeFyne/README.md

 - Basic Knowledge about Javascript / Typescript

 ## Environment Variables needed
+.env file is in Repo as .gitignore was ignored I guess.
+Variables are Garbage Data as the token was changed in the meantime.

 - TYPEORM_CONNECTION=[TYPE OF DB (mysql, postgres, etc...)]
 - TYPEORM_HOST=
 - TYPEORM_USERNAME=